ethereum-optimism/superchainerc20-starter/README.md

 ### Deployment config

 The deployment configuration for token deployments is managed through the `deploy-config.toml` file.
-The options available in this file allow you to customize both single and multi-chain deployments.
 Below is a detailed breakdown of each configuration section:

 #### `[deploy-config]`

-This section defines parameters for deploying token contracts across both single and multi-chain environments.
+This section defines parameters for deploying token contracts.

 - `salt`: A unique identifier used for deploying token contracts via [`Create2`].
 This value along with the contract bytecode ensures that contract deployments are deterministic.
   - example: `salt = "ethers phoenix"`
+- `chains`: Lists the chains where the token will be deployed.
+Each chain must correspond to an entry in the `[rpc_endpoints]` section of `foundry.toml`.
+  - example: `chains = ["op_chain_a","op_chain_b"]`

 #### `[token]`